mui/material-ui/docs/src/pages/component-api/Card/Card.md

 This property accepts the following keys:
 - `root`

-Have a look at [overriding with class names](/customization/overrides#overriding-with-class-names) section for more detail.
+Have a look at [overriding with classes](/customization/overrides#overriding-with-classes) section for more detail.

 If using the `overrides` key of the theme as documented